turingschool/backend-curriculum-site/module1/lessons/objects_classes_instances.md

 Notice that we didn't change `@food = []`.
 Why might this be?

-**TRY IT** Give your initialize method some parameters and create some instances with different attributes.
+**TRY IT**: Give your initialize method some parameters and create some instances with different attributes.

 ## Modeling Behavior with Methods